-The 130,000t ship was built by Fincantieri at its Monfalcone yard in Italy and is expected to enter service in May 2011.
-Its keel was laid in January 2010.
-It was launched in August 2010 at Fincantieri’s Monfalcone shipyard.
+The 130,000t ship was built by Fincantieri at its Monfalcone yard in Italy and entered service in May 2011.
+Its keel was laid in January 2010 while its launch took place in August 2010 at Fincantieri’s Monfalcone shipyard.
 The ship was delivered to Carnival Cruise Lines in April 2011.

 Carnival Magic was constructed in sections between August 2009 and August 2010.
 During this dry-dock period, stern installation, funnel construction, midship construction and bow installation were completed.